Parihaka: Campaign renewed

 Armed constabulary remained stationed at Parihaka, enforcing the pass laws and the ban on public meetings, yet rebuilding began.
-In August 1884 Te Whiti and Tohu began a new campaign to publicise the loss of their land, embarking on large protest marches across Taranaki, as far south as Patea and north to White Cliffs.
+In August 1884 Te Whiti and Tohu began a new campaign to publicise the loss of their land, embarking on large protest marches across Taranaki as far south as Patea and north to White Cliffs.
 In July 1886 the campaign changed direction as Māori began entering pākehā farms to occupy the land and erect thatched huts.
-Titokowaru and eight other Māori were arrested and on 20 July armed constables launched a dawn raid on Parihaka to arrest Te Whiti.
+Tītokowaru and eight other Māori were arrested, and on 20 July armed constables launched a dawn raid on Parihaka to arrest Te Whiti.
 Ten weeks later they faced a Supreme Court trial in Wellington.
 Te Whiti was jailed for three months and fined £100 for being an accessory to forcible entry, riot and malicious injury to property; the others were jailed for a month and fined £20.
 In late 1889 Te Whiti was arrested again over a disputed £203 debt and sentenced to three months' hard labour.